Perfect Female Chest: Exercise Motivation and Inspiration

 - Dumbbell pullover

-Do 3-4 sets of 12 reps of each exercise with 1-2 minutes of rest between each set.
+Do 3-4 sets of 12 reps of each of the chest exercises for women with 1-2 minutes of rest between each set.
 Start with light weights and add more as each exercise gets easier.

 Expert Tip: Some gyms have women-specific barbells that are lighter and smaller than regular barbells.